Black hole photo: Scientists release first-of-its-kind image

 “It feels like really looking at the gates of hell, at the end of space of time – the event horizon, the point of no return,” Carlos Moedas, the European Union’s commissioner of research, science and innovation, said at a press conference in Belgium.

-Captured with the help of eight telescopes located around the world, the picture shows a section of the M87 galaxy.
-Moedas described it as being “500 billion billion kilometres” from Earth.
+Stitched together based on data compiled from eight telescopes located around the world, the picture shows a supermassive black hole, which scientists say has a mass about six billion times that of our sun, in a section of the M87 galaxy approximately 53 million light years away from Earth.

 “You cannot see a black hole, but you can actually see its shadow,” Moedas said.